spark-86/hodeauxledger-rust/docs/ICONOGRAPHY.md

 -   💡 = scope:genesis - Beginning of a scope
 -   📜 = policy:\* - Setting of a scope policy
-    -   📜👑🟢 = policy:authority+
-    -   📜👑🔴 = policy:authority-
     -   ⛓️ = Append Rules
         -   📄 = record_type
         -   🤝☝️ = quorum k required
         -   ↔️ = rate per mark
 -   🔑🟢 = key:grant - Granting of a key to a role
 -   🔑🔴 = key:revoke - Revoking of a key from a role
+-   👑🟢 = authority:grant
+-   👑🔴 = authority:revoke
--   🔭🟢 = scope:create - Creating a new subscope
+-   🌐🟢 = scope:create - Creating a new subscope
--   🔭🔴 = scope:seal - Sealing a subscope from append
+-   🌐🔴 = scope:seal - Sealing a subscope from append
 -   📩 = request: - All request record types
 -   📦 = record: - All record storage types
 -   💩 = steward: - Steward alert types, can be followed with others for more detail